The answers you need, conveniently from your couch.

 How much will the plans cost?

-The rate depends on square footage, complexity, location, and how much time we need to budget for design development.
+The rate depends on size, complexity, location, and how much added time we need to budget for design development.

-Structural design and add-ons, like interior 3D renderings, electrical plans, and interior design are an additional cost.
+Structural design and add-ons, like interior 3D renderings, electrical plans, and interior design are an additional (but still affordable) cost.

 Multi-unit developments, commercial buildings, and etc. estimated uniquely per project.